 DREAM’s goal is to bridge a Volunteer and Internship Program.
-We believe in the essence of the truly selfless act of being a volunteer and we would like all of our full-year interns to engage in experiential learning and develop concrete professional skills that can help them better market themselves in their careers.
+We believe in the essence of the truly selfless act of being a fellow and we would like all of our full-year interns to engage in experiential learning and develop concrete professional skills that can help them better market themselves in their careers.
 View our FAQs to learn more.

-What do DREAM Volunteers do?
+What do DREAM Fellows do?

-Education Volunteers are experienced teachers or candidates seriously interested in a teaching career.
+Education Fellows are experienced teachers or candidates seriously interested in a teaching career.
 This track will focus on Reading and Math teaching techniques in an elementary classroom.
 This program will be for experienced teachers who can help us train our local staff, as well as individuals who are seriously considering teaching as a career, and this experience will help them be more effective educators in the future through consistent development.

-Program Development Volunteers are individuals who are interested in learning about the inner workings of a non-profit.
+Program Development Fellows are individuals who are interested in learning about the inner workings of a non-profit.
 They will be attached to 1 or 2 programs within DREAM and support a number of activities, from teaching directly to the students to admin tasks that will help them see how an NGO on the ground operates.
 Participants will receive professional development and mentoring during their appointment.

 What are the benefits?

 The fellowship program can offer teaching and classroom experience, curriculum planning, leadership opportunities, non-profit and educational administration experience, professional development in the non-profit sector, opportunities to travel the country and to form relationships in the community.
 View our Fellow Testimonials to see how our program has benefited past DREAM fellows.

 Dates: One full year, starting January 6, 2020 or August 19, 2020

 Apply: Online Fellow Application.
 Upload two letters of recommendations or send separately to:

 Fax: +1 (815) 550-1727